MLInsightLab/MLInsightLab/README.md

 - Distributed computing (Dask)
 - Model serving and user management (API Hub)
    - Serves as a centralized service for user authentication and authorization, as well as a centralized service to deploy models to the platform.
-- Artifact and file storage (MinIO)
+- S3-compatible artifact and file storage (RustFS)
-   - Two deployments of MinIO are provided.
+   - Two deployments of RustFS are provided.
 The first one is accessible only to the internal services in the platform.
-An external service is also accessible to serve as artifact storage for users of the platform, and the platform's API Hub manages access to this service.
+An external service is also accessible to serve as artifact storage for users of the platform, and an initial administrator account is available to manage this service via the console.
 - Independent Postgres backends per service for clean data separation
    - These deployments are only accessible to the internal services in the platform